andrewroberts/TrelloSync/README.md

 [A Google Sheets Add-on (Apps Script) for the bulk production of Trello cards] (https://chrome.google.com/webstore/detail/trellosync/kghfonofcblmpngnabdfjamaiiindkaa).

-It uses the [GAS Trello API wrapper library TrelloApp] .

 ## Getting Started

 * Create a new Google Spreadsheet on your [Google Drive] (https://drive.google.com);